nnh242/100-days-of-code/log.md

 ### Day 34:

 **Today's Progress**: Learning the process of the coding interview and working through white boarding questions.
 Hash table/map is my best friend for the next six months.

 ### Day 35:

 **Today's Progress**: Making progress on installing propietary driver for AMD Radeon Graphic card on my Linux Mint machine.
 It is fun to learn about a new platform.
 I am dumping windows and mac iOS for linux :) would not learn how to do install driver on linux had I installed ubuntu, which comes with Radeon driver installed.

 **Thoughts**: Although I am not building new code these two days but I am learning how to use basic scripting to get linux up and running on a very old computer I built in 2008.
 My graphic card was very expensive for me back then, which lasted until now.
 10 years now.
 White boarding questions are not scary now that I am learning a method to solve it and optimize it.
 I have not finished reading fully about BUD optimization or other ways to optimize a solution to general (use any language) technical question.
 I want to be able to use more examples to solve the problems.

+### Day 36:

+**Today's Progress**: struggling with basic scripting to fix linux mint black screen issue, to install graphic card driver and now this: linux mint is stuck on start up with 4 green dots... at least it is not a black screen...

+### Day 37:
+**Today's Progress**: finished documentation on my MERN app :) yay!

+**Thoughts**: having fun at Code and Coffee in DC

+**Link to Work**: (Team Sight Doc)[https://github.com/nnh242/Team-Sight-App-with-API/blob/deploy-branch/README.md]